News and Insights

 Every WordPress website design begins life as a copy of the core, open-source framework.
 Open-source means that there are thousands of developers, all around the world, constantly contributing code and adding improvements to WordPress.

-The contributions of all these developers becomes what is known as the core of WordPress, and will form the basis.
+The contributions of all these developers become what is known as the core of WordPress, and will form the basis.
 There is a structure to help support this and moderate what gets added, and there are ways that WordPress makes money, but the central code that forms the basis can be added to by anyone.

 What we at MintTwist then do is to build around and extend that base framework to make each site bespoke and unique.
 We as WordPress users and developers get all the advantages of advanced security, an intuitive admin interface and a structured framework on which to develop websites, with the freedom to build and create on top of.